 Facebook Ads are a cost effective option to reach a specific audience with your advertising message.
 In addition to demographic targeting (location, age, gender, marital status, and education level), Facebook offers an additional rich layer of targeting know as Interests.

-This option allows advertisers to target Facebook users based on pages they have liked, their activities, and interests.
+This interest based option allows advertisers to target Facebook users based on pages they have liked, their activities, and interests.
+These detailed targeting options may be based on:

 When creating a new ad, Facebook displays a select group of preset options an advertiser can choose from known as categories, in the interests field.